A long time ago, I wrote RBL-Checker, a tool to check if a range IP is blacklisted or not.

 I wrote the first version at home when I worked for a hosting provider.
 This company never sees the ROI to build this style of little software.

-I can’t tell you that I liked this manager when I needed to debug one email server with a very high queue with nothing about metrology, detection of blacklist, exclusively reading the log without an ELK or similar.
+I can’t tell you that I liked this manager when I needed to debug one email server with a very high queue with nothing about metrology, detection of a blacklist, exclusively reading the log without an ELK, or similar.

-Right now, I continue to have my own email servers so I use my software but also for any clients that need to monitor and alerting on them.
+Right now, I continue to have my email servers so I use my software but also for any clients that need to monitor and alert on them.

 My future use case can be for a non-profit IAP because it’s very important to keep range IP clean and be alerted when an IP becomes blacklisted.